NuxiiGit/Soundlet/README.md

-# Noisii
+# Playlist Manager

-This repository contains the source code for a command line tool for organising and playing music files.
+This repository contains the source code for a command line tool used for organising and building playlist files.